Read in this page:

-The Bengal cats combine a "wild" appearance with a gentle temperament.
+The Bengal cat combines a "wild" appearance with a gentle temperament.

-Bengals are busy by nature.
-They are intelligent and interactive cats with whom you can develop a very genuine two-way relationship.
-They are neither a distant cat that ignores you with arrogance, nor a dull quiet cat.
+Bengal cat is busy by nature.
+It is an intelligent and interactive cat with whom you can develop a very genuine two-way relationship.
+It is neither a distant cat that ignores you with arrogance, nor a dull quiet cat.

-They are also amazing athletes.
-They can rush around with great joy, climb doors and cupboards, and leap to huge heights.
+It is also amazing athlete.
+It can rush around with great joy, climb doors and cupboards, and leap to huge heights.
 When a Bengal cat is in full play mode, it's rather like trying to hold on to running water!

-Many Bengal cats enjoy water and may join you in brushing your teeth or taking a shower.
+A Bengal cat might enjoy water and may join you in brushing your teeth or taking a shower.
 However if you’re after a swimming cat, you’d be better off with a Turkish Van.

-According to the Fédération Internationale Féline, the Bengal cats possess a slightly small in proportion to the body head.
+According to the Fédération Internationale Féline, a Bengal cat has a slightly small in proportion to the body head.
 The head is also broad, shaping a modified wedge with rounded contours.
 It is longer than it is wide and when viewed in profile it is obvious that it shapes a gentle curving forehead.

 The nose is large and wide with a slightly puffed nose leather.
 When viewed in profile, the bridge of the nose extends above the eyes.
 It also bears a very slight concave curve.

-The Bengals cats muzzle is full and broad, with large and prominent whisker-pads.
+Bengals cat muzzle is full and broad, with large and prominent whisker-pads.
 The cheekbones are high and prominent and the chin is strong, aligning with the tip of the nose in profile.

-The Bengal cats possess a medium to large body with a long and substantial torso, but not oriental or foreign.
+A Bengal cat possesses a medium to large body with a long and substantial torso, but not oriental or foreign.
 The bone structure is robust and never delicate and the musculature well developed.
-However, the most distinguishing characteristic of their body is that the hindquarters are slightly higher than the shoulders.
+However, the most distinguishing characteristic of its body is that the hindquarters are slightly higher than the shoulders.

 Their neck is thick, muscular and long.
 The tail on the other hand is of medium length, thick, tapered at the end and with a rounded tip.

-The Bengal cats coat is of short to medium length.
+Bengal cat coat is of short to medium length.
 The kittens sometimes have a little longer coat, however that changes later.
 The texture is thick, luxurious, unusually soft to the touch and preferably glittering.
 The recognized patterns and colors are the following:

 Patterns